-The Network Contagion Research Institute (NCRI) deploys machine learning tools to expose hate on digital social networks within a cross-platform, public-minded, and global framework.
+The Network Contagion Research Institute (NCRI) is a 501(c) organization (nonprofit) that deploys machine learning tools to expose hate on digital social networks within a cross-platform, public-minded, and global framework.
 We are a multidisciplinary group of scientists and engineers who apply our technical skills to further public insight into the problem of online hate.
 We examine how hateful images and language grow within and between Web communities and how the infection of hate spreads between the online and the real world.

 The condition of hate afflicts our capacity to see ourselves clearly, speak plainly to one another, and to assume collective and personal responsibility for our conditions.

 Joel Finkelstein holds a Ph.D. in Psychology Princeton University, and founding fellow at the Center for Compassion (CCARE) at Stanford University, where his research focused on the neural underpinnings of compassion and social behavior.
 Finkelstein was a graduate fellow at the National Science Foundation as well as an experimental philosopher in the field of human agency, free will, and the relationship between humanity and technology.
 Formerly at Google, he has headed charitable and philanthropic events, established meditation courses and also organized and spoken at international conferences on the psychology and neuroscience of compassion.